-Joe Biden Calls For ‘Immediate Release’ Of Donald Trump’s Transcript Of Call With President Volodymyr Zelensky
+Joe Biden Calls For Immediate Release Of Donald Trump’s Transcript Of Call With President Volodymyr Zelensky

-Former Vice President Joe Biden issued a statement Friday following news reports that President Donald Trump pressured the head of Ukraine to pursue an investigation in Biden’s son during a call the president had with Ukrainian President Volodymyr Zelensky.
+Former Vice President Joe Biden issued a statement on Friday following news reports that President Donald Trump pressured the head of Ukraine to pursue an investigation into Biden’s son during a call the president had with Ukrainian President Volodymyr Zelensky.

 “If these reports are true, then there is truly no bottom to President Trump’s willingness to abuse his power and abase our country,” Biden said in the statement on Friday.
 “This behavior is particularly abhorrent because it exploits the foreign policy of our country and undermines our national security for political purposes.
-It means that he used the power and resources of the United States to pressure a sovereign nation – a partner that is till under direct assault from Russia – pushing Ukraine to subvert the rule of law in express hope of extracting a political favor.”
+It means that he used the power and resources of the United States to pressure a sovereign nation – a partner that is still under direct assault from Russia – pushing Ukraine to subvert the rule of law in express hope of extracting a political favor.”

-Biden continued, and blasted the president, saying that corruption of the sort undermines institutions of the United States government by using them for political purposes.
+Biden continued blasting the president, saying that corruption of the sort undermines institutions of the U.S. government by using them for political purposes.
 The Democratic Party’s front-runner in the race to face off against Trump in 2020 demanded that the president release a transcript of his call with Zelensky.

-The Obama-era Vice President said that the president should release the transcript in order to allow the American public to decide what, exactly, the president said in the call for themselves.
+Obama’s vice president said that the president should release the transcript in order to allow the American public to decide what, exactly, the president said in the call for themselves.
 Biden also said Trump should direct the Office of the Director of National Intelligence to “stop stonewalling,” and to release the whistleblower notification to Congress.

-As The Inquisitr previously reported, Joseph Maguire, the acting director of national intelligence, has reportedly refused to share the details of the whistleblower’s claim with Congress in an act some has said is to protect the president.
+As The Inquisitr previously reported, Joseph Maguire, the acting director of national intelligence, has reportedly refused to share the details of the whistleblower’s claim with Congress in an act some have said is to protect the president.

-The president, meanwhile, has denied reports that he asked the president to investigate Biden.
+The president, meanwhile, has denied reports that he asked the Ukraine president to investigate Biden.
 In tweets Thursday, Trump asked his followers whether they were “dumb enough” to believe that he would make an inappropriate statement to a foreign leader during a phone call that he dubbed “highly populated” with other U.S. officials.

 Donald Trump Is The Most Purely Evil Person I've Ever Met, Says His Ghostwriter Tony Schwartz. '..and also the most insecure,' Schwartz said. #DonaldTrump #WhiteHouse https://t.co/HbPXr61scz